TaylorY1/BlackjackProject/README.md

 #### What was fun?

 This project was fun for me because I felt like I had some actual control over the project I was working on.
 This project made me realize how much I have really learned across these few short weeks in this course.
 Being able to see how far I have come from the beginning of the course was really fun for me.
 I realized how much I still need to learn, however this project showed me truly how much I have learned.
+Overall, I found this project extremely stressful but being able to manage the stress and the project was very fun for me.